 Even in the case of permanent product unavailability, 301 redirects aren’t always the best option.
 Users may try to find information about the product years after it has been discontinued.
 It could be that they are looking for more information, specifications or even instructions for an older item.
 However, if a 301 redirect is used, then users won’t be able to access this content.

 As a rule of thumb, be very careful about implementing redirects for your product pages, especially if your product page is displayed high in the search results and has some valuable content.
-Instead, you should leave the site as it is, with additional information about why the item isn’t available anymore, and use the eCommerce best practised above to guide the user to relevant content and pages.
+Instead, you should leave the site as it is, with additional information about why the item isn’t available anymore, and use the eCommerce best practices above to guide the user to relevant content and pages.

 Nevertheless, the best practice is to be transparent with your shoppers.
 Implementing the methods listed in our guide will help to improve your website’s user experience and generate sales – even from unavailable products!